Pillar guide · updated June 2026

 - Casa 1 is Tierra.
 Casa 2 is Fuego.
 Casa 3 is Espiral.
 Casa 4 is Viento.
 Casa 5 is Agua.

-Casa Fuego, the adults-only one
+Casa Fuego, the beachfront adults-only one

 Casa Fuego guests unlock four things other guests do not get for free: